Ylianst/MeshCentral/docs/docs/install/index.md

 WantedBy=multi-user.target
 ```

 Note that the user and group values have to be set correctly for your specific situation.
 Also, the ExecStart and WorkingDirectory lines includes the path to the user’s home folder which includes the username in it.
 Make sure that is set correctly.
 Lastly the path to node may need to be changed.
-Type “whereis node” to find the correct path.
+Type `whereis node` to find the correct path.

 Once this is done, you can now start, enable, stop and disable using the following commands: